matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **How to Wire Up Services in a Module World**

-- Add the Service to a module's 'providers' array.
+- Add the Service to a module's **providers** array.
 - Use `@injectable` decorator.

 ### Subject Variations

+- **Async Subject:**
-- Async Subject: Same as subject, but also doesn't emit any values unitil it is marked as 'complete'.
-Only last value is emitted.
+    - Same as subject, but also doesn't emit any values unitil it is marked as **complete**.
+    - Only last value emitted.
+- **Behavior Subject:**
-- Behavior Subject: Same as subject, but also takes an initial 'seed' value.
-New subscribers instantly get the most recent values.
+    - Same as subject, but also takes an initial **seed** value.
+    - New subscribers instantly get the most recent values.
+- **Reply Subject:**
-- Reply Subject: Same as subject, but also new subscribers instantly get sent all previously emitted values.
+    - Same as subject, but also new subscribers instantly get sent all previously emitted values.

 ```console
 npm install angular-notifier